List of oldest universities in continuous operation: Medieval origins

 The university as an institution was historically rooted in medieval society, which it in turn influenced and shaped.
 Academic historian Walter Rüegg asserts that:

 The university is a European institution; indeed, it is the European institution par excellence.
 There are various reasons for this assertion.
 As a community of teachers and taught, accorded certain rights, such as administrative autonomy and the determination and realisation of curricula (courses of study) and of the objectives of research as well as the award of publicly recognised degrees, it is a creation of medieval Europe, which was the Europe of papal Christianity [...].

 Modern spread

-From the early modern period onwards, the university spread from the medieval Latin West across the globe, eventually replacing all other higher-learning institutions and becoming the preeminent institution for higher education everywhere.
+From the early modern period onwards, the university spread from the medieval Latin West across the globe, eventually replacing all other higher-learning institutions and becoming the preeminent institution for higher education in everywhere.
 The process occurred in the following chronological order: